Roller derby: Penalties

 A German pivot attempts to knock a Dutch jammer out of bounds (the yellow line) at a 2011 bout held in Essen, Germany.

 Referees penalize rules violations.
 A player receiving a penalty is removed from play and must sit in the penalty box for 30 seconds of jam time.
 If the jam ends during this interval, the player remains in the penalty box during the subsequent jam until the interval ends.
 While the penalty is being served, the penalized player's team plays short-handed, as in ice hockey.
 A player "fouls out" of the game on the seventh penalty, and is required to return to the locker room.

 A "power jam", derived from ice hockey's "power play", refers to a scenario when one team's jammer is sent to the penalty box.
 In this case, that jammer's team cannot score.
+The opposing team's blockers typically switch to playing offense for the duration of the other jammer's penalty.
 If the lead jammer is penalized, no one can prematurely end the jam.

 It would be pointless to play if neither team could score; thus, both jammers cannot serve a penalty at the same time.
 If one jammer is sent to the penalty box while the opposing jammer is already serving a penalty, the opposing jammer is released from the penalty box early.
 The second jammer's penalty is then only as long as the amount of time the first jammer spent in the box.